serradura/u-case/README.md

 [⬆️ Back to Top](#table-of-contents-)

-### Is there some feature to auto handle exceptions inside of a use case or flow?
+### `Micro::Case::Safe` - Is there some feature to auto handle exceptions inside of a use case or flow?

 Answer: Yes, there is!